rnakato/Churros/docs/content/Spikein.rst

 Get data
 ------------------------

-Here we use `parallel-fastq-dump <https://github.com/rvalieris/parallel-fastq-dump>`_ to download the fastq files from the SRA database.
+Here we use `pfastq-dump <https://github.com/inutano/pfastq-dump>`_ to download the fastq files from the SRA database.

 .. code-block:: bash

     mkdir -p fastq
     for id in SRR1536557 SRR1536558 SRR1536559 SRR1536560 SRR1536561 SRR1584489 SRR1584490 SRR1584491 SRR1584492 SRR1584493
     do
-        parallel-fastq-dump --sra-id $id --threads 4 --outdir fastq/ --gzip done
+        pfastq-dump -s $id -t 4 --outdir fastq/ --gzip done

 Then download and generate the reference dataset including genome, gene annotation and index files.